-That’s not to say that a lender won’t lend to you if you have a bad credit score.
+That’s not to say a lender won’t lend to you if you have a bad credit score.
 The options just might be more limited.
 Research personal loan lenders for those with bad credit and consider whether you might qualify or not based on your credit score.
-If you’re not sure whether you’ll be approved for the personal loan, then consider working with a co-signer.
-Be careful of checking to see if you’ll be preapproved or not as some lenders may do a hard pull on your credit which could hurt your score even more.
+If you’re not sure whether you’ll be approved for the personal loan, consider working with a co-signer.
+Be careful of checking to see if you’ll be preapproved or not, as some lenders may do a hard pull on your credit, which could hurt your score even more.

 What Does It Mean to Co-Sign?

 When you use a co-signer, that person applies for the personal loan with you, and they agree to pay off your debt if you don’t.
 You and the co-signer are both responsible for the debt.
 The personal loan typically appears on your credit report as well as the co-signer’s credit report, and both of your credit scores will suffer if you miss payments or default on the loan.
 A co-signer does not receive the money you borrow, but they’re ultimately responsible for repayment.